parebear/nba-stat-prediction/README.md

 # nba-stat-prediction
-ml model for predicting an nba player's stats for the next year
+WIP: ml model for predicting an nba player's stats for the next year